Frequently Asked Questions - All FAQs

 This refers to the way we produce our Greek yogurts.
 While some yogurts get their texture from thickeners or other added ingredients, our Greek yogurts are strained.
 Straining is the process by which excess whey (liquid) is removed from yogurt, and is the authentic and traditional method for producing Greek yogurt.
 It takes more than 3 cups of milk to make one cup of our authentically strained Greek yogurt.
 The authentic straining method is what makes our Greek yogurt deliciously thick and rich in protein.

 Yes they do.
-Our Greek yogurts contain the same living and active cultures found in our Australian-style yogurts.
-These include acidophilus, bifidus, bulgaricus, and thermophilus probiotic cultures.
+Our Greek yogurts contain living and active cultures.
+Including probiotics acidophilus, bifidus, bulgaricus, thermophilus, and paracasei cultures.

 Yes, our Greek yogurts are now available in the following varieties and larger sizes: